 - presenilin 1 (PSEN1)

-- presenilin 2 (PSEN2)
+- presenilin 2 (PSEN2).

 Is genetic testing available for young onset Alzheimer’s?

 Genes and frontotemporal dementia

-Mutations in the tau gene can cause the tau protein to behave abnormally, forming toxic clumps that can damage brain cells.
-We still need to understand more about how mutations in progranulin and C9ORF72 cause the disease.
+Mutations in the MAPT gene can cause the protein it makes, called tau, to behave abnormally, forming toxic clumps that can damage brain cells.
+Researchers are less certain about how mutations in GRN (progranulin) and C9ORF72 cause the disease.

-In cases of FTD that are not caused by faulty genes, the risk factors are not yet fully understood and research is ongoing.
+In cases of FTD that are not caused by faulty genes, the risk factors are not yet fully understood, and research is ongoing.

 Genes and vascular dementia

 Vascular dementia is caused when blood flow to the brain is reduced, damaging nerve cells.
 This can happen as a result of a stroke or damage to blood vessels deep in the brain.
 The majority of cases of vascular dementia are not caused by faulty genes.

 Genes and dementia with Lewy bodies